amcharaniya/TAC/Stata/README.md

 TAC Project: Stata Code
 -----------------------

+The files in this folder generate TAC counts from the source data.

-Set STATA working directory to data_input and execute TAC.do file to generate TAC data set.
+To run, download or clone this repository, set STATA working directory to `STATA/data_input` and execute `TAC.do` in this folder.